housseindjirdeh/hdjirdeh.github.io/_posts/2016-09-16-angular2-hacker-news.markdown

 ![numbered list](https://i.imgur.com/r5cQTZ9.png "Numbered List"){: .article-image }

-Since each story post, or item, will have its own styles and characteristics, it makes sense to create a component for this as well.
+Since each post, or item, will have its own attributes, it makes sense to create a component for this as well.

 {% highlight bash %}
 ng g component Item